mariusmoe/metrics-consumer/README.md

 # System for gamification of lab work in TDT4100

+> Using measures to give indications of qualities in student exercises

 ## Project structure

 ```
 e2e         --> Angular end to end testing
 libs        --> External jars